What to Do After You Get Engaged: A Cheat Sheet

 Well… yes and no. You’ll get some great ideas here and a lot of brides are encouraged to go to Pinterest by wedding magazines and organisers but a word of caution…

-… Don’t plan a copy and paste wedding!
+… Don’t have a copy and paste wedding!

 Decide on your theme and go shopping…